Chebon-breezy/adrespect-page/README.md

 Developed Using HTML CSS and Tailwind CSS

-with Animation and scroll effects with slider
+with Animation and scroll effects with slider of different pics